Kansas Transportation History

 Trails Leaving Independence, Missouri by Charles Goslin.

-The Santa Fe Trail, too, had various starting points all along the western border of Missouri and northern Arkansas, with tributary roads branching into it for a considerable distance.
-By 1843 the annual monetary value of the trade on the Santa Fe Trail was about $450,000.
+The Santa Fe Trail had various starting points along the western border of Missouri and northern Arkansas, with tributary roads branching into it for a considerable distance.
+By 1843, the annual monetary value of the trade on the Santa Fe Trail was about $450,000.

-During this time, overland freight and mail systems were organized to carry supplies and news to California, Oregon, and Utah.
+Overland freight and mail systems were organized during this time to carry supplies and news to California, Oregon, and Utah.
 One of the first large freighting companies was Russell, Majors & Waddell, which accumulated a vast amount of equipment.
 The first contract mail service across Kansas began on July 1, 1850, with two lines originating at Independence, Missouri, and connecting with Santa Fe, New Mexico, and Salt Lake City, Utah.
 Mule-drawn wagons operated monthly, but the time was no faster than a freighting system.

 Stagecoach